 The mission of The Fiona Project is to use music to:

-As liberal as our culture is in many ways, talking about sex or sexual things is not within that scope.
-And no one wants to says the phrase “child sexual abuse”.
-That’s just way too over-the-top.
+As liberal as our culture is in many ways, talking about sex or sexual things, including child sexual abuse is not within scope for many families.

 This has to change.